-CARE Ratings has a detailed methodology for rating of companies belonging to the manufacturing sector.
+CARE Ratings has a detailed methodology for rating of the companies belonging to the manufacturing sector.
 CARE's rating process begins with the evaluation of the economy/industry in which the company operates, followed by the assessment of the business risk factors specific to the company.
 This is followed by an assessment of the financial and project-related risk factors as well as the quality of the management.
 This methodology is followed while analyzing all the industries that come under the purview of the manufacturing sector.
-However, considering the size and diversity of the manufacturing sector, CARE Ratings has developed methodologies specific to various industries within the sector.
+However, considering the size and diversity of the manufacturing sector.
 These methodologies attempt to bring out factors, over and above those mentioned in the broad methodology, which are considered while analyzing companies belonging to a particular industry.
-CARE Ratings considers the following factors as important determinants of credit risk associated with Indian Sugar companies.
+CARE Ratings considers the following factors as important determinants of credit risk associated with Indian sugar companies.